Your Complete Guide to Maid of Honor Duties

 Take care of the little things.

-During the wedding weekend, the maid of honor is the bride's go-to person for bustling her gown and arranging her veil at the altar; collecting gift envelopes brought to the reception and keeping them in a safe place; and arranging storage for your gown after the all the festivities are said and done (if applicable).
+During the wedding weekend, the maid of honor is the bride's go-to person for bustling her gown and arranging her veil at the altar, collecting gift envelopes brought to the reception and keeping them in a safe place and arranging storage for her gown after the all the festivities are said and done (if applicable).

 Have fun!

 Yes, this all sounds like a lot—and it is!—but a huge part of being a maid of honor is simply having a blast.
-If you're having fun, the rest of the guests will follow your lead.
-So hit the dance floor, enjoy the food and drink and celebrate your bestie's happiness.
+If she's having fun, the rest of the guests will follow her lead.
+So she should hit the dance floor, enjoy the food and drink and celebrate her bestie's happiness.

 Maid of Honor Duties for Destination Weddings

-If you're a maid of honor for a destination wedding, won't change all that much.
+Curious what to do as a maid of honor for a destination wedding?
+The good news is that the maid of honor to-do list won't change all that much.
 The main added responsibility is booking your own travel and accommodations, and ensuring that the rest of the bridal party does the same.
-Another task, says Craft, is familiarizing yourself with the wedding location.
+Another task, according to Craft, is familiarizing yourself with the wedding location.

 "If the wedding is a destination, it would be helpful for the maid of honor to do some research ahead of time around local dialects, currencies and transit/travel options in case the bride needs help with any of the above," Craft says.

-The roles of a bridesmaid and the maid of honor are pretty similar.
+What is the job of the maid of honor vs. the job of the bridesmaid?
+The roles are actually pretty similar.
 The main difference between the two jobs is that the maid of honor leads, while the bridesmaids provide support.
 For example, all of the bridesmaids will help plan the bridal shower, but the maid of honor heads up the effort and has final decision-making power.
 That's why it's so important to choose the head bridesmaid carefully.

 "We often stress to brides that the maid of honor doesn't necessarily have to be the person who is 'closest' to you in terms of friendship, but should be the person who is most responsible and would welcome and enjoy the role," says Craft.
 "The maid of honor has more responsibility overall, both in terms of duties and financial investment, than the other bridesmaids."

-What Is the Maid of Honor Expected to Pay For?
+What Does the Maid of Honor Pay For?

 Being a maid of honor comes with its own financial responsibilities—and it can get pretty expensive.